BasilMinkov/dotfiles/README.md

 - [`.vimrc`](https://github.com/BasilMinkov/dotfiles/blob/master/.vimrc)

-`.vimrc` files are saved in a plain text format.
-They store a series of instructions, each of which can be run manually in the Vim editor by typing a colon ":" character and entering the command.
+`.vimrc` store a series of instructions, each of which can be run manually in the Vim editor by typing a colon ":" character and entering the command.
 Common settings include text indentation properties and window and font colors.